 The test was conducted as per ASTM-D2166.
 In this test Method, a cylindrical soil specimen is unconfined laterally while loaded axially at an axial strain rate between 0.5 to 2 %/min.
-Measurements are made of elapsed time, axial deformation, and axial load.
-The unconfined
+Measurements are made

 B.1.0 BEARING CAPACITY CALCULATION: